Scholarships and Opportunities

 Recipients of the Osher Reentry Scholarship will be referred to on-campus resources such as the Student Success Services program, the Nontraditional and Women's Center, and the Veteran Services Center (if applicable) and will be expected to meet with an advisor at least once each semester as well as complete an annual survey.
 The scholarship provides up to the semester cost of tuition and fees and continuation is dependent on academic progress and a commitment to obtaining a degree, level of program participation, and need for financial aid as determined by UW Student Financial Aid.

-Applications must be complete and must be received by is Monday, July 3, 2013 at 5 pm.
+Applications must be complete and must be received by 7/1

 Daniels Boundless Opportunity Scholarship for Highly Motivated Students

-Acceptance to the Daniels Boundless Opportunity Scholarship program requires ongoing placement & participation in either the Student Success Services program or the Nontraditional Student Center's cohort mentoring & academic program.
-The scholarship provides up to $1,000 per semester (fall and spring) for up to two years and continuation is dependent on academic progress, level of program participation, and need for financial aid as determined by UW Student Financial Aid.
+Acceptance to the Boundless Opportunity Scholarship Program for Highly Motivated Nontraditional Students will result in placement & participation in either the Student Success Services program or the Nontraditional Student Center’s cohort mentoring & academic program and completion of scholarship forms, photo submission, and Daniels Fund statement/information in the UW Foundation Office.
+Participants agree to meet the requirements of each cohort which includes regular bi-weekly to monthly meetings and meetings with a support person.
+The scholarship provides up to $1,000 per semester (fall and spring) for up to two years and continuation each semester is dependent on academic progress, maintaining full-time status, level of program participation, and need for financial aid as determined by UW Student Financial Aid.

 McKeown Family Scholarship